Public transport in Barcelona (update 2024)

 If you want to travel to Barcelona Airport by train, you can take the R2 Nord train.
 For this train, you won’t need a supplement on top of regular public transport tickets.
 Please note that this train only goes to Terminal 2.
 For Terminal 1, you will then have to take the free shuttle bus at the airport, but in terms of time, this is the fastest option.

-• L4: Maragall, Verdaguer, Urquinaona, Ciutadella-Vila Olímpica and Jaume I (under construction)
+• Line 4 (L4): Maragall, Verdaguer, Urquinaona, Ciutadella-Vila Olímpica, Jaume I (under construction)

-• L5: Virrei Amat, Maragall, Verdaguer and Plaça de Sants
+• Line 5 (L5): Virrei Amat, Maragall, Verdaguer, Plaça de Sants

 Public transport with children

-Barcelona has useful apps for travelling by public transport.
-These are the most useful apps:
+Barcelona has 2 useful apps for traveling by public transport.

 Moovit: This app has all the information about the bus, metro, train and tram.
 In addition, Moovit has a handy directions function, letting you know exactly how far it is to walk, how long you have to wait and which stops you still have to pass.